serpensalbus/MgnlDogs/docs/Magnolia SSO Module/Special Use cases/azure-groups.md

 `src/main/resources/META-INF/service`

-and create a text file named
+and create a text file called

 `info.magnolia.sso.config.spi.AuthorizationGeneratorProvider`

-Add the name of your custom provider to the file, such as
+Add the name of your custom provider to the file, for example

 `info.magnolia.sso.auth.azure.CustomAzureAdAuthorizationGeneratorProvider`